 The UW Health Pharmacy Technician Training Program in Madison, Wisconsin, has been designed to provide you with the knowledge and skills to be successful in your career as a pharmacy technician.

-Our philosophy is to learn in a classroom environment, practice through simulated labs, and then do these things in real, patient-centered pharmacy practice environments.
+Our philosophy is to learn in a classroom environment, practice through simulated labs, and do in actual patient-centered pharmacies.

 Where would I work?